cvaldivia83/search_in_rails/README.md

 I also create a cleaner separation of concerns: the controller just handles the user request and the background job handles search logging.

+3. Rails Cache

+To ensure performance this app caches the most common queries.

 ## Search Articles

 To access the root page where the search articles happens, type into your browser: